 If you are a caregiver or perhaps have a family member with dementia, you may have faced difficulties trying to find activities that will stimulate their brain and keep them entertained at the same time.

-But studies have shown that playing games and other engaging activities is a new form of therapy that can complement existing dementia treatments.
+However, studies have shown that playing games and other engaging activities is a new form of therapy that can complement existing dementia treatments.

 Playing games and engaging in various activities is an effective way of exercising the brain and hosts a variety of benefits for elderly persons with dementia.